Skip to content

 pub enum StructuredResponse {

-CommitMessage(GeneratedMessage), // { emoji, title, message }
+CommitMessage(GeneratedMessage), // { emoji, title, message, completion_message }

 PullRequest(MarkdownPullRequest), // { content: String }